ArulrajGopal/stock_viewer/README.md

     No need to change arugments, because already configured in config.json file.
     In case of arguments change, do change in config.json file

-        1. creat kafka topics
+        1. create kafka topics

         2. create dynamodb tables

         3. create sns topic and subscribe it

-        4. create lambda and evert source mapping with dyanmodb
+        4. create lambda and map it through dynamodb using event source mapping

 *   execute main java file